Inquiry Question 1: How are diseases transmitted?

 Investigate the transmission of a disease during an epidemic, including: adaptations of pathogens that facilitate their entry into and transmission between hosts

-A focused answer to the HSC Biology Module 7 dot point on pathogen adaptations.
-Covers structural and biochemical adaptations that allow entry into hosts, evasion of immune responses and transmission between hosts, with named examples for each.
+A focused HSC Biology Module 7 answer on pathogen adaptations.
+Covers structural and biochemical adaptations for entry into hosts, immune evasion and transmission between hosts, with named examples (influenza, malaria, cholera, TB) and worked exam answers.

 Reviewed by: AI editorial process; not yet individually human-reviewed